Brandon Waddell

-Brandon David Waddell (born June 3, 1994) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
-He has played in Major League Baseball (MLB) for the Pittsburgh Pirates, Minnesota Twins, Baltimore Orioles, and St. Louis Cardinals and in the KBO League for the Doosan Bears.
+Brandon David Waddell (born June 3, 1994) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Pittsburgh Pirates, Minnesota Twins, Baltimore Orioles, St. Louis Cardinals, in the KBO League for the Doosan Bears, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.
+He made his MLB debut in 2020.

 Career

 Amateur career

 Waddell attended Clear Lake High School in Houston, Texas, and took college level courses at the University of Houston–Clear Lake.
 He enrolled at the University of Virginia to play college baseball for the Virginia Cavaliers baseball team.
 Virginia reached the final round in the 2014 College World Series, and he started the must win game two, which Virginia won, but then went on to lose game three.
-With his extra credits, Waddell graduated from the University of Virginia in three years with a degree in economics, and has been admitted to the masters program in the Curry School of Education at Virginia.
+With his extra credits, Waddell graduated from the University of Virginia in three years with a degree in economics, and has been admitted to the masters program in the School of Education and Human Development (formerly the Curry School of Education) at Virginia.
 He pitched in the deciding game of the 2015 College World Series, earning the win.

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Waddell in the fifth round of the 2015 MLB draft.
 He signed with the Pirates, receiving a $315,000 signing bonus.
-Waddell made his professional debut with the West Virginia Black Bears of the Class A-Short Season New York-Penn League, where he spent the whole season, going 1–1 with a 5.75 ERA in six games.
-He began the 2016 season with the Bradenton Marauders of the Class A-Advanced Florida State League, and was promoted to the Altoona Curve of the Class AA Eastern League in May.
+Waddell made his professional debut with the West Virginia Black Bears of the Low–A New York-Penn League, where he spent the whole season, going 1–1 with a 5.75 ERA in six games.
+He began the 2016 season with the Bradenton Marauders of the High–A Florida State League, and was promoted to the Altoona Curve of the Double–A Eastern League in May.
 He pitched to a combined 11–9 record with a 3.49 ERA between both teams.
 Waddell spent 2017 with Altoona where he posted a 3–3 record with a 3.55 ERA in 15 games.
-He split the 2018 and 2019 seasons between Altoona and the Indianapolis Indians of the Class AAA International League.
+He split the 2018 and 2019 seasons between Altoona and the Indianapolis Indians of the Triple–A International League.

 On August 9, 2020, Waddell had his contract selected to the 40-man roster.
 He made his major league debut on August 14 against the Cincinnati Reds.